AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-add-extensions.md

 Since you will be implementing the Adobe solutions (e.g. Target, Analytics, and Audience Manager), you will add the necessary extensions required to support them.

->[!WARNING] Adding and removing Extensions in mobile Launch properties requires you to update your app.
+>[!CAUTION] Adding and removing Extensions in mobile Launch properties requires you to update your app.
 This is different from web Launch properties, in which you can add or remove extensions at any time, without having to update your website.

+>[!NOTE] Currently, Launch is used only to manage the extension configurations of the Adobe Experience Cloud solutions you will be implementing.
+Launch will not be used to create Data Elements or fire Rules associated with these solutions at this time.

 ## Prerequisites